AMWA-TV/is-04/docs/Controllers.md

 The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.

-The Controller MUST use the Registry’s IS-04 Query API either via the REST API or by requesting WebSocket subscriptions.
+The Controller MUST use the Registryâ€™s IS-04 Query API either via the REST API or by requesting WebSocket subscriptions.

 When using the Query API, basic queries SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller.